Windos/windos.github.io/_posts/2018-03-03-burnttoast-wix.md

 ### Run the Installer

 Now run your installer and find that you've got a new item in your Start Menu.
-Double check its AppId by running: Get-StartApps
+Double check the AppId by running: `Get-StartApps`

 If your aim was to use this for toasts via the [BurntToast module](https://www.powershellgallery.com/packages/BurntToast), pop that AppId